linxule/Feeback4SolidarityProject/Research/Block_and_Mortar_Metric.md

         - Number of forks of the blockchain
      - Stakeholders
         - Number of new unique addresses
+        - Number of new other stakeholders
+      - Transactional Volume
+         - Number of yearly transactions
+   - Industry
+      - Number of industries adopting the blockchain (also the number of consortiums)
    - Social
       - blockchain community-related forums
         - Number of users